mrdhanrajg/graph-app/README.md

 Technology
 ```

-A relational database could represent this model using multiple tables and join tables, but multi-hop relationship traversal becomes increasingly dependent on joins across those tables.
+A relational database could represent the same domain using multiple tables and junction tables, but multi-hop relationship queries would require joins across those structures.

-A graph database represents the relationships directly, making traversal between connected entities a natural part of the data model.
+A graph database represents entities and their relationships directly, making traversal across connected entities a natural part of the model.

+This application therefore uses a graph database because **the relationships themselves are central to the questions the application answers**.

 ---

-## Graph Data Model
+## Use Case

+The application models a developer knowledge graph.

 ### Nodes